oroinc/documentation/commerce/dev_guide/other/how_to_pass_request_parameter_to_grid.rst

 .. _how-to-pass-request-parameter-to-the-grid:

-How to pass request parameter to the grid
+How to Pass Request Parameter to the Grid
 =========================================

 In some cases, you need to pass parameters from the request to the grid.